0xAlexander/my-website/README.md

 ## Design Credits 🎨

 The design of this site is based on the 5th iteration of Brittany Chiang's portfolio.
-I have recreated the design for my training and personal use while ensuring to give full credit to Brittany for her original and inspiring work.
+I have recreated the design for my training and personal use while ensuring to give full credit to Brittany for their original and inspiring work.

 ### Disclaimer ⚠️

-This site is not intended as a direct clone of Brittany Chiang's website but rather as a personal interpretation and implementation of her design.
+This site is not intended as a direct clone of Brittany Chiang's website but rather as a personal interpretation and implementation of their design.
 The coding and development were done by me, independently, by eyeballing their design.

 ### Acknowledgement 👏